BonnyAD9/img-alias/README.md

 # img-alias
 Program for creating images with aliasing.

-I turns out that it doesn't work very well in practice.
+It turns out that it doesn't work very well in practice, but the main idea works in ideal cases:

 https://github.com/BonnyAD9/img-alias/assets/46282097/c589bd53-ea9c-4170-9087-e187611dab4f